Product: Rodan and Fields

 The truth is, the vast majority of people never achieve anything close to the financial independence programs like these promote.

-And, although they are legally not a scam or pyramid scam, due to the nature of companies that use individual distributors... some of the business practices are certainly deceptive and not always fully controlled by the company itself.
+Although they are legally not a scam or pyramid scam, due to the nature of companies that use individual distributors... some of the business practices are deceptive and not always fully controlled by the company itself.

 That doesn’t sound like the picture being painted by recruiters.
 They use terms like “financial independence” and “being able to have it all”.